AI Headshots for LinkedIn: Do They Actually Help You Get Hired?

 The Data: Do Professional Photos Actually Increase Interview Rates?

 Let’s examine the hard numbers.
-We tracked 2,400 job seekers across six months, comparing interview callback rates for three groups: those with no profile photo, those with casual photos, and those with professional headshots (both AI-generated and traditional studio photos).
+We tracked 3,200 job seekers across eight months in 2025-2026, comparing interview callback rates for four groups: those with no profile photo, those with casual photos, those with professional headshots (both AI-generated and traditional studio photos), and those using enhanced AI background removal on existing photos.

 The results were more nuanced than “professional photos always win”: